oravil/laravel-guard/README.md

 1. Determine the geographical location of website visitors based on their IP addresses
 2. Detected Vpn, Proxy, Tor and Hosting Ip's.
 3. retrieve Language, Currencies and Location Data.
-4. Block Connections beside country, language and connection type.
+4. Block Connections beside country, language and connection type.(dev)
-5. Cache Ip data and storing in database.
+5. Cache Ip data and storing in database.(dev)

 ## Support us